NateEaton/mind-pwa/README.md

 4.  **Deploy Files:** Place all the files and folders (`index.html`, `app.js`, `db.js`, `style.css`, `sw.js`, `manifest.json`, `version.json`, `icons/` folder, etc.) into a web-accessible directory on your server.
 5.  **Configure Server (if needed):** Ensure your web server is configured to correctly serve files with standard MIME types.
 6.  **Access via HTTPS:** To use PWA installation features and Service Workers reliably, access the deployed application using an **HTTPS** connection.

-## Usage

-Once deployed, navigate to the application URL in a modern web browser.
-*   Use the navigation buttons (`Daily Tracker`, `Current Week`, `History`) to switch views.
-*   Use the `+` / `-` buttons or type in the input fields on the "Daily Tracker" view to record servings.
-*   Click the `ⓘ` icon next to a food group name for serving size details.
-*   Use the menu (☰ icon) for Import/Export, About, and Settings options.
-*   Use the "Edit Weekly Totals" buttons on the "Current Week" or "History" views to adjust recorded totals after the fact.

 ## Future Enhancements (Potential Ideas)